-Properly loading material onto a conveyor belt can significantly increase the life of your belt.
-Here are some general best practices when loading material onto a conveyor belt:
+Properly loading material onto your conveyor belt can significantly increase the life of the belt.
+Make sure your facility is using these best practices:

 1. Ensure Proper Chute and Skirtboard placement

 The chute is the part of the conveyor that places the material on the belt.
 Skirtboard rubber helps minimize material from spilling at loading and transfer points.
-Therefore, chutes and skirting must be securely fastened to the conveyor structure to reduce the possibility of material spillage in any conveyor application.
+Chutes and skirting must be securely fastened to the conveyor structure to reduce the possibility of material spillage in any conveyor application.

 - The lower the material must drop from the chute to the conveyor belt, the less damage there will be to the belt covers and carcass.